 The Louis A. Berry Institute for Civil Rights & Justice at the Southern University Law Center is in partnership with FRONTLINE PBS Un(re)solved to present a single panel installation exhibition.
-The augmented-reality installation, titled Un(re)solved is located in the Ruth J. Hill Peters Civil Rights room of the Southern University Law Center Library and will be available for the public to view April 11, 2022 - June 2, 2022.
+The augmented-reality installation, titled Un(re)solved, is located in the Ruth J. Hill Peters Civil Rights room of the Southern University Law Center Library and will be available for the public to view from April 11, 2022 - June 2, 2022.

 Un(re)solved tells a story of lives cut short and examines a federal effort to investigate more than 150 civil rights era cold cases.